-The Company receives funds from a state grant funding program, which is a conditional cost reimbursement grant and revenue is recognized as allowable costs are paid.
+The Company receives funds from a state grant funding program, which is a conditional cost reimbursement grant, and revenue is recognized as allowable costs are paid.
 In November 2011, Private Molecular was awarded a \$10.6 million product development grant from the Cancer Prevention Research Institute of Texas ("CPRIT") for its CD20-targeting ETB MT-3724.
-To date, Molecular has received \$9.5 million in grant funds.
+To date, Private Molecular has received \$9.5 million in grant funds.

-The Company recognized \$251,000 and \$125,000 in grant revenue under these awards during the three months ended March 31, 2018 and 2017, respectively.
+During the three months ended June 30, 2018 and 2017, the Company recorded \$423,000 and \$42,000 in grant revenue under these awards, respectively.
+During the six months ended June 30, 2018 and 2017, the Company recorded \$674,000 and \$167,000 in grant revenue under these awards, respectively.
 Amounts collected in excess of revenue recognized are recorded as deferred revenue.